JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

     </tab>
     </tabs>

-4. To create iOS applications, you also need a macOS host with [Xcode](https://apps.apple.com/us/app/xcode/id497799835) installed.
+5. To create iOS applications, you need a macOS host with [Xcode](https://apps.apple.com/us/app/xcode/id497799835) installed.
     Your IDE will run Xcode under the hood to build iOS frameworks.

-    Make sure to launch Xcode at least once before starting to work with KMP projects so that it has a chance to go through the initial setup.
+    Make sure to launch Xcode at least once before starting to work with KMP projects so that it goes through the initial setup.

     > You will need to launch Xcode manually every time it is updated and download the updated tooling.
-    > Preflight checks in the IDE you're using alert you whenever Xcode is not in the right state to work with.
+    > The Kotlin Multiplatform IDE plugin makes preflight checks that alert you whenever Xcode is not in the right state to work with.
     >
     {style="note"}